Ox1mer/mineox/README.md

 ## 📦 Initial Setup and Launch

+To run MineOX, follow these simple steps:

+-  Download this repository from GitHub.
+-  Build the project using any C++ compiler you prefer.
+-  Make sure the compiled .exe file is in the same directory as the data folder and all required libraries.

+## 📂 Configuration and Data

-On the first run, MineOX will automatically create a configuration folder in your system: %APPDATA%.mineox\data\textures\blocks
+On the first launch, MineOX will automatically create a hidden folder .mineox inside %APPDATA%:

-(On Windows, `%APPDATA%` typically points to `C:\Users\<YourUserName>\AppData\Roaming`)
+(On Windows, %APPDATA% is usually C:\Users\<YourUserName>\AppData\Roaming.)

-If the `textures/blocks` folder does not exist, it will be created automatically.
+This folder will store all necessary files for the game to run properly — you don’t need to set up anything manually.

+## 🎨 Customization

+You can customize textures, fonts, and other resources in the data folder before launching.

-Block textures should be placed inside this folder as `.png` files.
+Block textures must be .png files located in data\textures\blocks.

-**Important:** Each texture file name must exactly match the block’s `stringRepresentation`.
+Each texture filename must exactly match the block’s stringRepresentation.

----

-## 🚀 How to Build and Run

-Currently, the project is built using VS Code tasks.
-CMake support will be added later.

-Steps to build:
-- Clone the repository
-- Build with your compiler (e.g. GCC) using the VS Code build tasks
+## ⚙️ OS Support

+Note: MineOX currently works only on Windows.
+Cross-platform support (Linux and macOS) is planned for the future.

 The project uses:
 C++20, OpenGL, GLFW, GLAD, stb_image

+✅ That’s it!
+Just run your .exe and MineOX will handle the rest.
+No extra setup, no hassle — infinite world, right out of the box.

 ---